tanjiro-ka/ghibli-hub/backend/README.md

 Implementation notes:
 - The `state` parameter is generated on login for CSRF protection — in production you must persist & validate it (session or cache like Redis).
 Current implementation generates a random state but does not validate against server-side storage (acceptable for local dev only).
-- Token lifetimes: access tokens are configured to expire in 7 days and refresh tokens in 30 days (see `app/auth/session.py`). **For production consider much shorter access token lifetimes (minutes to hours) and implement refresh-token rotation and revocation.**
+- Token lifetimes: access tokens are configured to expire in 7 days and refresh tokens in 30 days (see `app/auth/session.py`).

+> [!WARNING]
+> For production, use much shorter access token lifetimes (minutes to hours) and implement refresh-token rotation and revocation.

 ### 🔬 How to test the flow locally